Nitrous oxide (medication): Medical uses

-Nitrous oxide (N2O) is itself active (does not require any changes in the body to become active), and so has an onset in roughly the lung–brain circulation time.
-This gives it a peak action 30 seconds after the start of administration; Entonox should thus be used accordingly, i.e. inhalation should start 30 seconds before a contraction becomes painful in labour.
+Nitrous oxide (N2O) is itself active (does not require any changes in the body to become active), and so has an onset in roughly the lung–brain circulation time with peak action 30 seconds after the start of administration.
 It is removed from the body unchanged via the lungs, and does not accumulate under normal conditions, explaining the rapid offset of around 60 seconds.
 It is effective in managing pain during labor and delivery.

+Nitrous oxide has been shown to be an effective and safe treatment for alcohol withdrawal.

 Nitrous oxide is more soluble than oxygen and nitrogen, so will tend to diffuse into any air spaces within the body.
 This makes it dangerous to use in patients with pneumothorax or those who have recently been scuba diving, and there are cautions over its use with any bowel obstruction.

 Its analgesic effect is strong (equivalent to 15 mg of subcutaneous route morphine) and characterised by rapid onset and offset, i.e. it is very fast-acting and wears off very quickly.

 When used in combination with other anesthetics gases, nitrous oxide causes a dose dependent increased respiratory rate and decreased tidal volumes, the net effect is a lower minute ventilation.
 Like volatile anesthetics, it increases cerebral blood flow and intracranial pressure.
 However, contrary to volatile anesthetics, it leads to an increase in cerebral metabolic rate of oxygen.

 Contraindications

-N2O should not be used in patients with bowel obstruction, pneumothorax, or middle ear or sinus disease, and should also not be used on any patient who has been scuba diving within the preceding 24 hours or in violently disturbed psychiatric patients.
+N2O should not be used in patients with bowel obstruction, pneumothorax, or middle ear or sinus disease, or who have had a recent intraocular injection of gas and should also not be used on any patient who has been scuba diving within the preceding 24 hours or in violently disturbed psychiatric patients.

 There are also clinical cautions in place for the first two trimesters of pregnancy and in patients with decreased levels of consciousness.

 Composition

 The gas is a mixture of half nitrous oxide (N2O) and half oxygen (O2).
 The ability to combine N2O and oxygen at high pressure while remaining in the gaseous form is caused by the Poynting effect (after John Henry Poynting, an English physicist).
 The Poynting effect involves the dissolution of gaseous O2 when bubbled through liquid N2O, with vaporisation of the liquid to form a gaseous O2/N2O mixture.

-Inhalation of pure N2O over a continued period would deprive the patient of oxygen, but the 50% oxygen content prevents this from occurring.
-The two gases will separate at low temperatures (<4 °C), which would permit administration of hypoxic mixtures.
-Therefore, it is not given from a cold cylinder without being shaken (usually by cylinder inversion) to remix the gases.
+Since the two substances are homogeneously mixed gases, the cylinder delivers a consistent 50/50 mixture all the way down to empty, even if the cylinder adiabatically cools somewhat from the discharge.

+Some N2O may condense into a liquid if the cylinder is cooled to low temperatures (−7 °C or below), which can be dangerous if unaddressed.
+This occurs most easily with partially used / lower pressure cylinders.
+Even after warming the contents back into a gaseous state, they may remain nonhomogenous for days.
+Thus it is typically instructed to warm cylinders in a horizontal orientation (to maximize heat transfer) for a 48 hour period, then rehomogenize the gas by inverting the cylinder three times.